pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Administrator View](images/OCP19.png)

 ### Summary
-In this tutorial we have seen how easily and quickly we can provision a standalone Red Hat Openshift cluster in vSphere environment via the Installer-provisioned Installation (IPI).
-We can use this standalone alone Openshift cluster for some quick testing or development.
+In this tutorial we have seen how easily and quickly we can provision a standalone Red Hat Openshift cluster to a vSphere environment via the Installer-provisioned Installation (IPI).
+We can use this standalone Openshift cluster for some quick testing or development.
 We've seen how we can easily use the 100% kubernetes compliant command line to create projects and users.
 We have see the easy to use and intuitive Openshift Administrator Console.

-Openshift provides you with an end-to-end enterprise ready kubernetes environment with all the tools you need to develop on the desktop and deploye to production.
-Red Hat you provides you with all the tools you need to automate your development and deploymenets.
-If you have a favorite tool or product you would like to use with Openshift for development, CI/CD piplelines, security, etc., you can add those tools to your 100% kuberenetes compliant Openshift cluster.
+Openshift provides you with an end-to-end enterprise ready kubernetes environment with all the tools you need to develop on the desktop and deploy to production.
+Red Hat provides you with all the tools you need to automate your development and deployments.
+If you have a favorite tool or product you would like to use with Openshift for development, CI/CD pipelines, security, etc., you can add those tools to your 100% kubernetes compliant Openshift cluster.